Freedom House: History

 After the war, as its website states, "Freedom House took up the struggle against the other twentieth century totalitarian threat, Communism ...
 The organization's leadership was convinced that the spread of democracy would be the best weapon against totalitarian ideologies."
 Freedom House supported the Marshall Plan and the establishment of NATO.
 Freedom House also supported the Johnson Administration's Vietnam War policies.

 Freedom House was highly critical of McCarthyism.
-During the 1950s and 1960s, it supported the Civil Rights Movement in the United States and its leadership included several prominent civil rights activists – though it was critical of civil rights leaders such as Martin Luther King Jr. for their anti-war activism.
+During the 1950s and 1960s, it supported the Civil Rights Movement in the United States and its leadership included several prominent civil rights activists – though it was sometimes critical of civil rights leaders for their anti-war activism, Freedom House awarded Martin Luther King Jr. and Medgar Evers its annual Freedom Award in 1963.
 It supported Andrei Sakharov, other Soviet dissidents, and the Solidarity movement in Poland.
 Freedom House assisted the post-Communist societies in the establishment of independent media, non-governmental think tanks, and the core institutions of electoral politics.

 The organization describes itself currently as a clear voice for democracy and freedom around the world.
 Freedom House states that it:

-In 1967, Freedom House absorbed Books USA, which had been created several years earlier by Edward R. Murrow, as a joint venture between the Peace Corps and the United States Information Service.
+In 1967, Freedom House absorbed Books USA, which had been created several years earlier by Edward R. Murrow, as a joint venture between the Peace Corps and the United States Information Service.Kent, Allen (1985).
+"International Book Donation Programs".
+Encyclopedia of Library and Information Science: Volume 38. p.
+239.

 Since 2001, Freedom House has supported citizens involved in challenges to the existing regimes in Serbia, Ukraine, Kyrgyzstan, Egypt, Tunisia and elsewhere.
 The organization states, "From South Africa to Jordan, Kyrgyzstan to Indonesia, Freedom House has partnered with regional activists in bolstering civil society; worked to support women's rights; sought justice for victims of torture; defended journalists and free expression advocates; and assisted those struggling to promote human rights in challenging political environments."
 However, alternative classifications have produced significantly different results from those of the FH for Latin American countries.

-In 2001 Freedom House had income of around $11 million, increasing to over $26m in 2006.
-Much of the increase was due to an increase between 2004 and 2005 in US government federal funding, from $12m to $20m.
-Federal funding fell to around $10m in 2007, but still represented around 80% of Freedom House's budget.
-As of 2010, grants awarded from the US government accounted for most of Freedom House's funding; the grants were not earmarked by the government but allocated through a competitive process.